The Mysteries of Udolpho: Publication

 The Mysteries of Udolpho was published by the radical bookseller George Robinson's company G. G. and J. Robinson at 25, Paternoster Row, in the City of London.
 The Robinsons paid her £500 for the manuscript and later also published her A Journey Made in the Summer of 1794.

+Reception and influence

+In August 1794, The Critical Review published a review of The Mysteries of Udolpho praising it as "the most interesting novel in the English language", but also criticising the novel's excessive descriptions and anticlimactic ending.
+Some scholars attribute the review to Samuel Taylor Coleridge, though others dispute this assessment.

+Modern critics have noted the influence of The Mysteries of Udolpho on the works of many later writers, including Edgar Allan Poe, John Keats, and Henry James.